 Note: This is a sample itinerary and treks may be altered as a result of local conditions, especially the weather.
 Half-board option is available at reduced price.
 For more information please send inquiry.

 In warmer months and in times of a full (or nearly full) moon, it may be possible to replace a full day ride with a memorable night ride up onto the mountain of Monte Acetella.
 Riders are met by the stables' Jeep and served a campfire supper as they scan the skies for shooting stars.
 The return leg of the journey takes place by the light of the moon.

 Clare Pedrick is fluent in English though she has lived in Italy for many years.
 She will accompany riders on many of the rides and is the contact for English speakers.

 Andrea Bevilacqua is in charge of riding tuition.
 With a string of show-jumping successes to his name, Andrea gives riding lessons to novices and experts alike.
 He is a FISE instructor and regional show jumping champion with years of experience teaching show jumping and dressage.

-He heads the trekking side of the business and was born and brought up in these hills.
-What he doesn't know about horses probably isn't worth knowing.
+Agostino heads the trekking side of the business and was born and brought up in these hills.
+What he doesn't know about horses is probably not worth knowing.